Self-Strengthening Movement: Third phase (1885–1895)

-Gun transportation at Shanghai's Jiangnan Arsenal.

 In the third phase of reforms, stronger efforts were taken to coordinate the overall military modernization with the creation of the Navy Board.
 Efforts were taken to reduce government interference in industrial projects in an attempt to increase profitability, while light industry was promoted by the government.

 By this period, the enthusiasm for reform had slowed down to a crawl.
 The conservative faction at court had managed to overwhelm Prince Gong and his supporters.

 While the emphasis on building tall structures and industries continued, the idea of enriching the country through the textile industry gained the court's favor; thus industries like textiles and cotton-weaving developed rapidly.

 Examples of such enterprises included Guizhou Ironworks established in 1891 and the Hubei Textile Company established in 1894.
 Like all other newly sprouted enterprises of its kind, they were very weak and represented only a small fraction of the total investment in industry.

 Zhang Zhidong established the state-owned Hubei Textile Mill in 1889.
 However, all of its profits were diverted to fund the Hanyang Ironworks also established in the same year.
 Zhang also succeeded in starting local minting of silver coinage in 1889, following the model of the Spanish silver dollar.
 These "dragon dollars", named after their dragon design, were intended to be China's response to the spread of foreign coins.
 They were the first domestically mass-produced machine-minted silver coins.

 The Shanghai Cotton Cloth Mill was profitable, distributing a dividend of 25 percent in 1893.

 In 1887, the Mohe Gold Mining Company was established; it began operations in 1888.
 From 1888 to 1891, 62,000 ounces of gold was processed, turning a profit.